 This vigorous, scrambling, evergreen climber is a good garden subject.
 It is easy to grow and has ornamental foliage, both in shape and colour, giving interest throughout the year.
 It can be used in place of Ivy (Hedera helix) or Virginia Creeper/Boston Ivy (Parthenocissus quinquefolia) to cover a wall, but being a tendril climber it needs something, like a trellis, to hang on to.

 It can be grown over a fence to form a screen, or over a pergola or a trellis.
 It is an attractive groundcover in semi-shade or shade, or it can be allowed to form a large mounding shrub in the open.

 It is also a good hanging basket subject.
-It can be used to mimic topiary-take a topiary shape, fill it with soil using something to keep the soil inside, like you would a hanging basket, or use sphagnum moss but make sure it never dries out, punch holes in the netting and insert rooted Rhoicissus tomentosa cuttings.
+It can be used to mimic topiary: take a topiary shape, fill it with soil using something to keep the soil inside, as you would for a hanging basket, or use sphagnum moss, but make sure it never dries out, punch holes in the netting and insert rooted Rhoicissus tomentosa cuttings.
 As it grows, weave the shoots through the netting or the wire pieces that make up the shape.

 Being accustomed to life on the forest edge or forest floor, it grows in low light and can be grown indoors.

 Rhoicissus tomentosa can be propagated by seed, sown in spring-summer, or by stem cuttings taken in spring-summer, or by layering done in spring-summer.

 - Coates Palgrave, M. 2002.
 Keith.Coates Palgrave Trees of southern Africa, edn 3.
 Struik, Cape Town.

 - Fox, E.W. & Norwood Young, M.E.
 1982.
 Food from the veld, edible wild plants of southern Africa.
 Delta Books, Johannesburg.